 In January 2010, ParK confirmed a rumor that Black Spirit was his real-life son.
 He had encouraged Spirit to be trained by someone else and forge his own path into the industry.
 ParK felt this had been key to his own experience.
 His son was only in his second year as a pro when ParK made the confession.

 He added that Spirit would be competing as “El Hijo de ParK” (“The son of L.A.
 Park”) from now on.
 Hijo would wear a similar costume to his father but with different coloring.
 For example, while his father favored white, red, and silver, Hijo favored gold.

 Many of his storylines would involve either teaming or feuding with other second-generation luchadors.
 Specifically, those that had “junior” names and whose fathers had feuded with his own.

 ParK is from a large wrestling family.
 The extended Ibarra clan are known collectively as “La Familia Real”.
 His bother competed as El Hijo de Cien Cara, even though neither of them are related to the original Cien Cara.
 Their uncles are Super Parka, Johnny Ibarra, and Desalmado.
 Super Parka originally competed as Volador.

 ParK even won a match where he regained the rights to the “La Parka” character, but it would be overruled.
-He teamed with sons and uncle repeatedly over the years, and occasionally with his rival Parka.
+He teamed with his sons and uncle repeatedly over the years and occasionally with his rival Parka.

 One of AAA’s unique gimmicks is the mini-estrella division.
 These are wrestlers who are under 5’ that often compete using the characters of established AAA stars.
 There have been three men who portrayed ‘La Parkita’ over the years.
 The first one was portrayed by Alberto Perez Jimenez.
 He was trained by own twin brother Espectrito.